Skip to main content

 Overview

-Tesslate Studio provides secure management for API keys, environment variables, and other sensitive data your projects need.
+Tesslate Studio provides encrypted storage for API keys, environment variables, and other sensitive data your projects need.
+Keys are encrypted at rest using Fernet symmetric encryption, decrypted only when needed for API calls, and never exposed in logs or exports.

 Types of Secrets